SS Selah Chamberlain

-SS Selah Chamberlain was a wooden hulled Great Lakes freighter that sank in Lake Michigan in 1886, 6 mi off the coast of Sheboygan, Sheboygan County, Wisconsin, United States after being rammed by the steamer John Pridgeon Jr. with the loss of five lives.
+SS Selah Chamberlain was a wooden-hulled Great Lakes freighter that sank with the loss of five lives in Lake Michigan in 1886, 6 mi off the coast of Sheboygan, Sheboygan County, Wisconsin, United States, after being rammed by the steamer John Pridgeon Jr..
 On January 7, 2019, the wreck of Selah Chamberlain was listed on the National Register of Historic Places, and was given the reference number 100003288.
-She was the first shipwreck listed on the National Register of Historic Places in 2019.

 Selah Chamberlain

 Selah Chamberlain (May 4, 1812 – December 27, 1890) was a railroad developer involved in the iron industry and banking.
-He was born in Brattleboro, Vermont on May 4, 1812, to Selah and Abigail (née Burnett) Chamberlain.
-At the age of 21, he moved to Boston, Massachusetts where he obtained business training as an apprentice working in a grocery store.
+He was born in Brattleboro, Vermont, on May 4, 1812, to Selah and Abigail (née Burnett) Chamberlain.
+At the age of 21, he moved to Boston, Massachusetts, where he obtained business training as an apprentice working in a grocery store.
 In 1835, Chamberlain formed his own company, and was contracted to build an extension to the Erie & Pennsylvania Canal.
 His company was later contracted to help build the Wabash & Erie Canal.
 In the 1840s, he supervised improvements to the St. Lawrence River.
 In 1844, Chamberlain married Arabella Cochran, and had two children named James and William.
 In 1847 he went back to Vermont to build pieces of a new railroad.
 Chamberlain was largely responsible for the construction of the Rutland & Burlington Railroad, and the Lake Champlain Railroad.
 In 1849, he moved to Cleveland, Ohio, and founded the Chamberlain, Gorham, & Perkins bank, which would merge into the Merchants National Bank in 1880.
 Also in 1849, he was contracted to build the Cleveland & Pittsburgh Railroad.
 In 1850, he was one of the co-founders of the Cleveland Iron Mining Company.
 Chamberlain died on December 27, 1890, and was buried in the Lake View Cemetery.